 In a project funded by the National Institutes of Drug Abuse, we are longitudinally measuring these geospatial influences in a large socioeconomically, racially, and geospatially diverse cohort of adolescents living within the Interstate 270 beltway surrounding the city of Columbus.
 The study consists of in-home interviews of the adolescent and a parent, one week of ecological momentary self-reported assessment of emotional and social experiences along with geospatial tracking, and then an MRI neuroimaging season at Ohio State with the collection of biosamples to measure markers of stress and immune function.

 The goal is test the Neural Embedding Model of Environmental Stress Induced Substance Use (NEMESIS), which hypothesizes that during adolescence there is a window of vulnerability where the stress of EtV elicits a recalibration of the neural circuits underlying emotion reactivity and regulation as part of adapting to this more stressful environment.
 This is hypothesized to lead to an integrated set of psychological changes, including increased risk-taking, impulsivity, reward-seeking, and threat reactivity.
 These stress-induced changes, in turn, perpetuate the addiction cycle (initiation, escalation, and dependence).
 Therefore, the neuroimaging session focuses on identifying neural differences in threat and reward reactivity as well as executive function.
 We are also determining the degree to which the behavioral and neural changes resulting from adversity are mediated by inflammatory processes.
 It is hoped that by better understanding these processes we will be able to identify neighborhood, community, and interpersonal factors that can bolster adolescent’s resilience.
-You can learn more about the study here.

-• Effects of Religious Involvement on Health
+• Effects of Religious Involvement on Health (JTF 61803)

 Over the last several decades, there has been an accumulation of evidence indicating that religious involvement can have beneficial effects on physical health (VanderWeele, 2017).
 However, this evidence has primarily relied on self-reported religious service attendance, which can be biased.
 In work funded by the Templeton Foundation, we are supplementing traditional self-reported measures of religious involvement with geospatial diaries and GPS-based measures of time spent at a religious institution to obtain a more comprehensive picture of religious involvement.
 We will be determining the relationship between these measures of religious involvement and longitudinal changes in cumulative exposure to the stress related hormone cortisol, as measured in head hair of both adolescents and adults.
 Secondary goals of the project are to determine if religious involvement buffers the effects of stressors and whether there are racial differences in these effects.